AnarchyTools/anarchytools.github.io/docs/packageatbin.md

    ;; The atllbuild task to package.
    ;; Special logic will re-run this task for each platform and merge the resulting output.
    :atllbuild-task "myatllbuildtask"

+   ;; If true, we will create a bin/mypayload.atbin.tar.xz :compress false
 }
 ```